Jiyu version

 Why is Tao so much valued from the old days on?

-Can it not be said that (with it) one can get what he seeks for and be forgiven his sin?
+Can it not be said that (with it) one can get what he seeks for and be forgiven

 Thus it is valued by all under Heaven.